projectcipher/cipher/guides/personal_website/README.md

 ![](img/color.gif)

 ## Part Twenty-One: Intro to Margin & Padding
-Let’s take a second to introduce two new concepts: margin and padding
+Let’s take a second to introduce two new concepts: margin and padding.

-- __Margin__ clears an area around an element
+__Margin__ clears an area around an element
   - It’s completely transparent
   - __Top, right, bottom, and left margin__ can be changed independently using separate properties.

-- __Padding__ clears an area around the content of an element inside the border
+__Padding__ clears an area around the content of an element inside the border
   - It’s affected by the background color of the element.
   - __Top, right, bottom, and left padding__ can be changed independently using separate properties.